Description

 - The cover part of this assembly will not come apart.
 Rotate the pilot assembly out from behind the cover to access.
 The pilot light assembly should now be visible.

-- The middle part of the bracket is the pilot light (with a mushroom looking top on it) Take the mushroom and stalk part out, check inside the mixing chamber (mushroom stalk) for obstructions.
-Look for grease, or insects or something small that has made its way into this chamber.
-Remove any foreign objects, clean any grease away.
+- The middle part of the bracket is the pilot light (with a mushroom-looking top on it) Take the mushroom and stalk part out, and check inside the mixing chamber (mushroom stalk) for obstructions.
+Look for grease, insects or something small that has made its way into this chamber.
+Remove any foreign objects, and clean any grease away.
 Blow out with compressed air if possible.
 If you fail to find anything foreign, the pilot light will need to be replaced.